Life of Edmund 1762 - 1810

 Westcourt, the family home and farmstead of the Rice family, was a peaceful place when compared to most of the houses in the town of Callan.
 The family home was quite large, although with nine children, Robert and Margaret Rice needed every bit of space to accommodate all of them.
 It contained four bedrooms, a parlour, a kitchen and a hallway.
 There were other farm buildings on the property and a number of small houses for the hired men and their families.

 Both of Edmund’s parents had combined their holdings of land at the time of their marriage in 1757.
 Their seven sons and two step-daughters would enjoy a comfortable and care-free life on this fairly large farm.
+At the time Catholics were inclined to keep very quiet about their wealth.
 Although the children did their share of chores as they advanced in age, there was also time for games and sports.
 Edmund's brothers and their friends were hurlers, the favourite Irish game of the period, and they often played this sport on one of the fields on their parents’ property.
 “Here too he [Edmund] tested himself with boys of the locality in running, jumping, weight-throwing and in other virile exercises.
 He was a graceful horseman, and in the saddle he enjoyed a gallop on his favourite horse."
 (Quoted in W.B.
 Cullen).
 Edmund liked to fish in the King's River nearby, to swim in the pond on his father’s property, to row a boat on the river or just to sit on the banks of the Kings River to dream and to relax.

 Often enough there were games for the lads to enjoy as spectators - thrilling hurling matches - played on the Callan Green especially when Tipperary, Kilkenny or Waterford competed and local players were featured in a contest.
 The widower Edmund could also recall memories of when he was ten or eleven when he taught the Catechism “to the poorer children of his immediate vicinity,"... [as he gathered them around him in an empty shed at the farmhouse or in a corner of the yard.]
 Margaret Tierney provided these poor children with some welcome food, at the conclusion of the class”. (ref.
 Cullen)